SimonBiggs/npgamma/README.md

 ## Deprecation notice

 `npgamma` is deprecated.
 A known bug in this version of `npgamma` is that the evaluation and reference grid definitions are flipped.
-This has flow on effects the to parameters such as the lower_dose_threshold and simply swapping evaluation and reference grids may not achieve the desired results.
+This has flow on effects to parameters such as the `lower_dose_threshold` and simply swapping evaluation and reference grids may not achieve the desired results.

 `npgamma` is superceded by `pymedphys.gamma`.